diffblue/gitlab/doc/user/admin_area/settings/account_and_limit_settings.md

 Once a lifetime for SSH keys is set, GitLab:

-- Applies the lifetime for new SSH keys.
-- Requires users to set an expiration date and a date no later than the allowed lifetime.
+- Requires users to set an expiration date that is no later than the allowed lifetime on new SSH keys.
+- Applies the lifetime restriction to existing SSH keys.
+Keys with no expiry or a lifetime greater than the maximum immediately become invalid.

+NOTE:
+When a user's SSH key becomes invalid they can delete and re-add the same key again.

 ## Allow expired SSH keys to be used **(ULTIMATE SELF)**